dgasparyan/BasicExchange/Exchange/README.md

 - CRTP event creation (just cause you can ;)

 - Add ouw own Order/Event Ids, we don't want to rely on Client's

+- Add a config and get a list of supported symbols from there, Change OrderBookManager to use that list and create The orderBooks by cloning so we can test it better